davidroeca/web-app-orchestration-talk/README.md

 ### CORS Example

-This example is explicitly meant not to work; this directory is imagined as the starting point of a front-end and a back-end that currently don't work nicely together.
+This example highlights the CORS issues found when working with traditional web applications; configuring CORS may be the answer, if multiple origins are the intended setup.
+Alternatively, `create-react-app` has a built-in proxy feature.

 ### Working Example

 Prerequisites:
 * Install Docker (version at the time of writing was `18.06.1-ce`)
 * Install docker-compose (version at time of writing was `docker-compose==1.22.0` via pip)